Dr Ravichandran Sengapalli

 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can give you the best possible care.
 This information may be used for management and audit purposes.
 However, it is usually only available to, and used by, those involved in your care.

 You have the right to know what information we hold about you.
 You also have the right to withhold your clinical information from IT systems used by the wider-NHS.
-If you would like more information please ask your doctor or ask our Reception staff for more information
+If you would like more information please ask your doctor or ask our Care Navigators for more information

 Our complaints policy complies with NHS and National guidelines, and in the event of a complaint that cannot be resolved, we will normally seek to use an Independent Arbitrator prior to any complaint being escalated to a higher level.